IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

-The Pilot is Honda’s popular three-row midsize SUV, and it’s redesigned for 2016.
+The Pilot is Honda’s popular three-row midsize SUV.
 The lone engine is a 280-horsepower 3.5-liter V6, which is paired with a 6-speed automatic transmission in LX, EX, and EX-L models and a 9-speed automatic in the high-end Touring and Elite models.
-The 9-speed models utilize a unique electronic pushbutton shifter—it requires a bit of acclimation to use, but frees up console space.
+The 9-speed models utilize an unconventional electronic pushbutton shifter—it requires a bit of acclimation to use, but frees up console space.
 All trims levels are available with front- or all-wheel drive except the line-topping Elite model, which is AWD only.
 A “Honda Sensing” option group of safety technology features includes adaptive cruise control, forward-collision warning, Collision Mitigation Braking System, lane-departure warning, lane-keep assist, and Road Departure Mitigation.
 Other available features include Honda’s LaneWatch right-side camera, remote engine start, heated and ventilated front seats, heated steering wheel, power tailgate, power sliding second-row seats, and a panoramic glass roof with individual front and rear sliding sun shades.

-When equipped with the 6-speed automatic transmission, the Pilot is EPA-rated at 19 mpg city/27 highway with the front-wheel drive and 18/26 with all-wheel drive.
-Nine-speed models are rated at 20/27 with FWD and 19/26 with AWD.
-In Consumer Guide® testing, all-wheel-drive Elite averaged 19.3 mpg in about 90-percent city driving.
+EPA estimates for the 2017 Pilot were unavailable as of this writing, but they shouldn’t change much, if at all.
+When equipped with the 6-speed automatic transmission, the 2016 Pilot was EPA-rated at 19 mpg city/27 highway with front-wheel drive and 18/26 with all-wheel drive.
+Nine-speed models were rated at 20/27 with FWD and 19/26 with AWD.
+In Consumer Guide® testing, an all-wheel-drive Elite averaged 19.3 mpg in about 90-percent city driving.

 VALUE IN CLASS

-The 2016 Honda Pilot’s wonderfully executed redesign puts it back at the head of the midsize crossover SUV class.
-It builds on the previous Pilot’s strengths—most notably the spacious interior and excellent road manners—by adding a host of up-to-the-minute safety and technology features.
-Despite its focus on function over flash, the interior has a very high quality feel.
+The 2016 Honda Pilot’s wonderfully executed redesign put it back at the head of the midsize crossover SUV class.
+It built on the previous-generation Pilot’s strengths—most notably the spacious interior and excellent road manners—by adding a host of up-to-the-minute safety and technology features.
+Despite its focus on function over flash, the Pilot’s interior has a very high quality feel.
 If you need to move a lot of people and stuff and aren’t interested in a minivan, the Pilot is one of the best family haulers around.